DerDanilo/seafile-community-manual/docs/installation/network.md

 ## CentOS

 ### Static IPv4 address
+Need someone with CentOS to contribute examples.
+Not time to test currently.
 *To be written...*

 ### Static IPv6 address
+Need someone with CentOS to contribute examples.
+Not time to test currently.
 *To be written...*

 ---

 ## IPv6 only
 Having a root server or a vServer without any IPv4 at all is not really within the scope of this manual.
-Probably the best way is to get a domain now and point it to your IPv6 address.

 ---

 # Install diagnostic tools

-* `curl` is a tool to transfer data from or to a server.
+* `$ curl` is a tool to transfer data from or to a server.
 We will use it to diagnose the web server.
-* `nmap` is a network exploration tool.
+* `$ nmap` is a network exploration tool.
 We will use it as a port scanner to diagnose running services.

 **Debian / Ubuntu / Rasphian**
 ```bash